Intelligent-Imaging-Center/HMI-LUSC/README.md

 Once the test.py finishes, the probability npy files are generated and we will use /HybridV4/postprocess.py and postprocess_direct.py to obtain the full prediction labels.
 The main difference between two files is that postprocess_direct.py will predict each pixel by its highest probability type, where postprocess.py would additionally consider adjacent prediction types and use a voting strategy to achieve instance segmentation.

+# Contact
+If there are other things unclear or code could be not run, please raise Issues or contact 605515416@qq.com.
+We will simplify and update codes in future.